It is always our decision to spend or not to spend says Cathy Harris

 Being debt free is the most amazing feeling.
 Knowing you don’t owe anyone money is liberating.
 Find the inner peace you need to live a humbling and fulfilled life.
 Things are just things, but people and relationships are more precious than anything.
 During your journey there will be those people who will reach out with love and kindness and help you along.
 Remain humble and grateful and know that you can do this.

-Cathy Harris is Executive PA to the CEO of Discovery Invest, with over 40 years of experience in the administrative profession.
-She has over 23 years of experience in the Executive Assistant profession, having commenced her career as an Office ...
+Cathy Harris is Executive PA to the CEO of Discovery Invest, with over 43 years of experience in the administrative profession, having commenced her career as an office professional way back in 1980.
+Cathy is the author of The Executive Support Guide to ...
 (Read More)

 Leave a Reply